Hartstown Community School

 Hartstown Community School is an Irish Secondary School located in Hartstown, Clonsilla.
 It serves the area of Hartstown, Huntstown and other localities in the Clonsilla suburb.

 Hartstown / Huntstown Community School is a co-educational, multi-denominational Community School founded in 1992 to cater for the educational needs of Hartstown & Huntstown 2nd level pupils.
 There is also an Adult Education Programme which caters for the wider community of Hartstown and the surrounding areas.

+The miniseries Normal People was filmed at the Hartstown Community School, featuring real-life students in the background.